Master the fundamentals of CSS flexbox through 28 progressively tougher, interactive levels. No coding required!

 Move the green circle into the outline using Flex Layout settings.

 Use Flex Layout settings on the Playground element to move circles 1 and 2 to their corresponding outlines.

 You got this.

-In addition to distributing items along the main layout direction, you can also align them along the opposite axis (in this case vertical).
+In addition to distributing elements along the default horizontal axis, you can also align them along the vertical axis.

-So let's move those circles one more time, eh?
+So let's move those circles one more time!